 What’s a charity?
 Seems like a simple question.
 Rescue mission?
 Yes.
 Animal shelter?
 Yes.
 Gas station?
 No.

 But it’s much more complex than that.
 Is a museum a “charity”?
 What about a hospital?
 A private school?

-Homeless shelters, universities, churches, and museums are all out there trying to raise money.
+Homeless shelters, universities, churches, and service clubs are all out there trying to raise money.
 But they’re working on a perceptual playing field that’s anything but level.

+That depends on who you ask.
 Close to nine out of ten Americans mentally include homeless shelters in their definition of “charities,” but the same proportion exclude universities and private schools.
-Animal shelters are charities, museums are not.
+In the mind of a typical American, animal shelters are charities, museums are not.
 Religious congregations?
 Faith-based organizations?
 Well, that depends on whether you’re religious.

 Perceptions about what is a charity and what isn’t are a confusing mix.
 Not only that, but the words Americans use for the whole Third Sector – charity, non-profit, charitable organization, ministry – vary quite a bit from one person to the next.

 Words matter.
 Learn how the people you’re trying to reach think about different sectors of the donor-supported world, and what words they use related to donor-supported organizations.

 Remember, just send a quick note at firstname.lastname@example.org and we’ll be happy to send you the report.

 We have helped scores of donor-supported organizations large and small understand their current, lapsed, and potential donors.
 No one has more expertise with helping non-profits (or charities, or ministries) and the agencies that serve them than Grey Matter Research.
 From veterans to disaster relief to education to medical, and many other causes, we understand donors.
 Talk to us about what you need to know in order to be more effective in funding your work.